caulagi/serverless-python-rds-cron/README.md

 # serverless-python-rds-cron

-A serverless python example that periodically removes entries from RDS.
+A serverless python example that periodically updates entries in RDS.
-In other words, the cron jobs are scheduled as lambda functions.
+For instance, you might want to mark users as inactive if they have not verified their email after 30 days.

-For instance, you might want to delete users who have not verified their email after 30 days.
+In other words, this project shows how cron jobs can be scheduled as lambda functions.

 **Features**

 - [x] Error reporting (sentry)
 - [x] Logging (via structlog, to stdout)
-- [ ] Monitoring (Can probably trust AWS but would be nice to add an additional check, if only to send slack/emails)
+- [ ] Monitoring (TODO: probably send slack notification/emails)

 ```bash
 $ python3.7 -m venv .venv